-PCBs are a group of man–made chemicals consisting of 209 individual compounds which do not occur naturally.
-They are either oily liquids or solids and have no smell or taste.
+PCBs are a group of man-made chemicals consisting of 209 individual compounds of a similar chemical structure.
+They are either oily liquids or solids with no smell or taste.
 PCBs do not burn easily and are good insulating material.
 The United States ceased the production of PCBs in 1977 because of evidence of accumulation in the environment.
 PCBs were used mainly as coolants and lubricants in transformers, capacitors, and other electrical equipment.
 They were also used in fluorescent lighting fixtures, microscope oil, and hydraulic fluids.

 The two main sources of exposures to PCBs are from the workplace or from the environment.
-Exposures in the U.S. workplace rarely occur because PCBs are no longer manufactured.
-Humans may be exposed to PCBs primarily by consuming PCB-contaminated fish, by breathing air that contains PCBs, or by drinking PCB-contaminated well water.
+Exposures in the U.S. workplace rarely occur because PCBs are no longer manufactured, but PCBs may leak from the repair and maintenance of PCB transformers or old electrical devices.
+Persons may be exposed to PCBs by consuming PCB-contaminated fish, meat, or dairy products.

 How can PCBs affect my health?

 Workers exposed to PCBs in the air for a long period of time have experienced irritation of the nose and lungs, as well as skin irritation such as acne and rashes.
 Experimental animals that inhaled very high levels of PCBs had liver and kidney damage.